 New Jersey Field Music Group

 Performing from 18th, 19th, and 20th century manuscripts and published sources, the New Jersey Field Music Group plays on antique and reproduction instruments to preserve the memory and music of our country’s military musicians.
-The corps incorporates fife, drum, and bugle, recreating ensembles of the American Revolution, Civil War, and World War I.
+The corps incorporates fife, drum, and bugle, recreating ensembles of the American Revolution and the Civil War.

 Parades and Concerts

 Historical Society and Corporate Functions